-Unless there is a quite definite war aim to which the people can consciously pledge themselves.

-the unity and strength of conviction that lead to victory will not be forth coming.
+Unless there is a quite definite war aim to which the people can consciously pledge themselves, the unity and strength of conviction that lead to victory will not be forth coming.
 But the leader must also look to it that do not give rise to unjust acts that will not meet with general approval.
+If justice and perseverance are the basis of action, all goes well.